Tuesday, 15 May 2018

 The pulpit, with its unusual bulging shape, was made by Thomas Darby and Gervaise Smith and is inlaid with sunbursts by Appleby.
 The tester echoes the shape of the ceiling.
 The galleries were made by Meard and carved by Darby and Smith.

-The Revd John Newton (1725-1807), the former slave trader who became an abolitionist and evangelical and hymn writer, was the Rector of Saint Mary’s Woolnoth from 1780 to 1807.
+The Revd John Newton (1725-1807), the former slave trader who became an abolitionist, and an evangelical hymn writer, was the Rector of Saint Mary’s Woolnoth from 1780 to 1807.
 His best-known hymn is Amazing Grace, and his parishioners included the anti-slavery campaigner William Wilberforce (1759-1833).

 John Newton died in December 1807, shortly after the Abolition Act was passed.
 He was buried beside his wife in the crypt of Saint Mary Woolnoth.
 A memorial tablet on the north wall bears an epitaph written by Newton himself, which begins: